nujhong/fourth-element-energy/site/content/about-us/purpose.md

 ---
-title: "purpose"
-tab: "Purpose"
+tab: Purpose
-heading: "We are 4EE"
+heading: We are 4EE
+text: >-
-text: "Why do we exist, our motivation for developing this start up and our value proposition to our customers Unique technologies and services to our customers"
+  Why do we exist, our motivation for developing this start up and our value proposition to our customers Unique technologies and services to our customers
 services:
-  - title: Design
-    icon: ''
+  - icon: ''
-    text: >
+    text: |-
-      * Traditional
+      * **Traditional **
-      * Geostructures
+      * **_Geostructures _**
-      * HVAC
+      * **HVAC**
-  - title: Testing
+    title: Design
-    icon: ''
+  - icon: ''
-    text: >
+    text: |-
       * Laboratory
       * In situ
-  - title: Project Management
+    title: Testing
-    icon: ''
+  - icon: ''
-    text: >
+    text: |
       * Construction advice
+    title: Project Management
 ---